tohojo/bufferbloat-net/content/bloat/wiki/Windows_Tips.md

 set-nettcpsetting -CongestionProvider CTCP
 ```

 However, CTCP is the default on windows 8 and later.
+Changing the setting does
+not seem to work on Windows 10.

 Type `get-nettcpsetting` to view other settings that used to be part of
 netsh tcp global.